LukaszMarciszewski1/KDC-Olejnik/README.md

 ## To do
 * saving product prices in the database
-* the ability to change the prices of products by the user
+* the ability to change the prices of products by the users
 * Google Calendar Integration

 ## Installation